 These cookies also freeze quite well.
 Double the recipe and then wrap half of the cookies individually in plastic wrap and freeze.
 Take the cookies out whenever you need a quick breakfast.

 You can place the frozen cookie on the counter and let it thaw at room temperature or you can place it in the microwave for about 15-30 seconds to defrost quickly.
-It is always nice to have a freezer full of healthy breakfast cookies!
+It is always nice to have a freezer full of cookies!

 While you can definitely make changes to this recipe, you should always make sure that any alterations are healthy.
 Here are a few great ideas that I have tried and found to work quite well.